Analyzing your prompt, please hold on...

 Aspose.Cells APIs already provide the feature of converting spreadsheets to PDF.
 With this release of the API, users can now optimize the resultant PDF size as well.
-Aspose.Cells for Java 8.7.0 has exposed the PdfSaveOptions.OptimizationType property along with PdfOptimizationType enumeration in order to facilitate the users to choose the desired optimization algorithm while exporting spreadsheets to PDF format.
-There are 2 possible values for the PdfSaveOptions.OptimizationType property as detailed below.
+Aspose.Cells for Java 8.7.0 exposes the PdfSaveOptions.OptimizationType property along with the PdfOptimizationType enumeration in order to facilitate users in choosing the desired optimization algorithm while exporting spreadsheets to PDF format.
+There are two possible values for the PdfSaveOptions.OptimizationType property as detailed below.

 Java